Big964/Lockdown-Browser-Bypass-for-Mac/README.md

 FloatingBrowser opens an **always-on-top browser window** that can access any website, be hidden or shown instantly using keyboard shortcuts, and take **browser-only screenshots** using native Apple APIs.

-JOIN OUR DISCORD TO GET THE UPDATED BROWSER : https://discord.gg/f9KbmzVd2e
+JOIN OUR DISCORD TO GET THE UPDATED OVERLAY : https://discord.gg/f9KbmzVd2e

 ---